GNMoseke/eurydice/README.md

 > [!note]
 > MPD [pretty explicitly](https://mpd.readthedocs.io/en/latest/protocol.html#the-music-database)
 > recommends not having a sidecar database and just using the MPD one.
 That's what
-> eurydice does for *most* things, but why follow documentation when sqlite do trick.
+> Eurydice does for *most* things, but why follow documentation when sqlite do trick.
 So there
 > is a very small sidecar db here that exists purely for play history.
 >
 > In the future I may move over to [stickers](https://mpd.readthedocs.io/en/latest/protocol.html#stickers)